eclipse-cdt-cloud/tsp-python-client/README.md

   --list-experiments    List all open experiments on the server --delete-experiment UUID
-                        Delete an experiment on the server --list-outputs UUID   Gets details on the given trace --list-output OUTPUT_ID
+                        Delete an experiment on the server --list-outputs UUID   Get details on the given trace --list-output OUTPUT_ID
-                        Gets details on the given output of a trace --get-tree OUTPUT_ID  Gets the tree of an output --uuid UUID           The UUID of a trace
+                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the tree of an output --uuid UUID           The UUID of a trace
   --uuids [UUIDS ...]
 The list of UUIDs --do-delete-traces    Also delete traces when deleting experiment --paths [PATHS ...]
-List of trace paths to be part of an experiment.
-  --list-extensions     Get the extensions loaded --load-extension EXTENSION_PATH
+List of trace paths to be part of an experiment --list-extensions     Get the extensions loaded --load-extension EXTENSION_PATH
                         Load an extension